fossasia/labyrinth/README.md

 In the past two years, we created [Flappy SVG](http://fossasia.github.io/flappy-svg/).
 We had problems coordinating because this is all one SVG file.
-This time, we can allow kids to work independently on a level and coordination comes with embedding.
+This time, we can allow contributors to work independently on a level and coordination comes with embedding.
 This allows remixing of each other's work and thus collaboration in new ways such as:
 - Adding your tile to an existing labyrinth
 - Creating your own labyrinth from other tiles.